-4. CRITICAL ISSUES IN MULTIOBJECTIVE CALIBRATION
+4 CRITICAL ISSUES IN MULTI-OBJECTIVE CALIBRATION

-Multiobjective calibration has gained great attention in the last decade, as indicated in Table 1, where we quote representative case studies presented in the literature.
-For each one, we provide synoptic information about the application area, the modelling framework, the number of parameters and criteria to optimize and the calibration strategy.
-We distinguish between pure Pareto-based approaches, where a set of non-dominated solutions is detected using a MOEA, and aggregating ones, where a unique compromise parameter set is identified, on the basis of multiple criteria embedded in a scalar performance function.
-We notify that while most of early studies focused on lumped rainfallrunoff models, there is growing number of recent studies on semi-distributed and distributed schemes, usually involving a small portion of total model parameters (Madsen, 2003; Ajami et al., 2004; Muleta & Nicklow, 2005; Vrugt et al., 2005; Kunstmann et al., 2006).
-The spatial scale of applications varies from experimental basins of few hectares (Seibert & McDonnell, 2002; Meixner et al., 2002; Tang et al., 2006) to very large basins of thousands of square kilometres (Schoups et al., 2005a; Cheng et al., 2005a; Engeland et al., 2006; Feyen et al., 2008).
-Most applications use two or three objectives, and only a few ones explore more criteria, ranging from statistical fitting functions to empirical and fuzzy metrics (Schoops et al., 2005a; Parajka et al., 2007; Efstratiadis et al., 2008; Moussa &, Chahinian 2009).
-Finally, from the wide spectrum of the second generation multiobjective evolutionary tools, few of them have been tested in hydrological calibration applications (NSGA-II, SPEA-II, ε -NSGA).
-Additionally, we found only two comparative studies on their performance characteristics (Tang et al., 2006, 2007).
+Multi-objective calibration has received great attention in the last decade, as indicated in Table 1, where we quote representative case studies from the literature.
+For each one, we provide synoptic information about the application area, the modelling framework, the number of parameters and criteria to optimize, and the calibration strategy.
+We distinguish between pure Pareto-based approaches, where a set of nondominated solutions is detected using a MOEA, and aggregating ones, where a unique compromise parameter set is identified on the basis of multiple criteria embedded in a scalar performance function.
+We note that, while most of early studies focused on lumped rainfall-runoff models, there is a growing number of recent studies on semi-distributed and distributed schemes, usually involving a small portion of the total model parameters (Madsen, 2003; Ajami et al., 2004; Muleta & Nicklow, 2005; Vrugt et al., 2005; Kunstmann et al., 2006).
+The spatial scale of applications varies from experimental basins of a few hectares (Seibert & McDonnell, 2002; Meixner et al., 2002; Tang et al., 2006) to very large basins of thousands of square kilometres (Schoups et al., 2005a; Cheng et al., 2005a; Engeland et al., 2006; Feyen et al., 2008).
+Most applications use two or three objectives, and only a few explore more criteria, ranging from statistical fitting functions to empirical and fuzzy metrics (Schoups et al., 2005a; Parajka et al., 2007; Efstratiadis et al., 2008; Moussa & Chahinian, 2009).
+Finally, only few items of the wide spectrum of second-generation multi-objective evolutionary tools have been tested in hydrological applications (NSGA-II, calibration SPEA-II, ε -NSGA).
+We have found only two studies which compare their performance characteristics (Tang et al., 2006, 2007).

-Taking into advantage the rich experience of this last decade, we next discuss five key issues of multiobjective calibration, also attempting to propose some guidelines for appropriate use of such approaches to ensure faithful and reliable models.
+Taking into account the rich experience of this last decade, we next discuss five key issues of multiobjective calibration, also attempting to propose some guidelines for appropriate use of such approaches to ensure faithful and reliable models.

-4.1 Preservation of the principle of parsimony in complex models ones, provided that both ensure similarly good fitting.
+4.1 Preservation of the principle of parsimony in complex models the model structure with as few parameters as possible and accepts that simpler parameterizations are preferred from more complex ones, provided that both ensure similarly good fitting.
 Specifically, in hydrological modelling, several investigations about the practical use of this concept (e.g. Beven, 1989; Jakeman & Hornberger, 1993; Ye et al., 1997; Uhlenbrook et al., 1999; Perrin et al., 2001) concluded that parsimony is the guise for well-posed models.
-Specifically, in the case of lumped conceptual schemes, up to five or six parameters can be identified from time series of external system variables (e.g. rainfall, streamflow) through single-objective calibration approaches (Wagener et al., 2001; see also earlier discussions by Dawdy & O'Donnell (1965) and Kirkby (1975)).
-Attempts to use additional parameters, in absence of supplementary data to support them, usually fail to improve notably the model fitting, while resulting to poorly identified parameters (Gupta & Sorooshian, 1983; Hornberger et al., 1985; Kuczera & Mroczkowski, 1998).
-In that manner, model complexity, defined as the formulation of non-parsimonious (over-parameterized) structures, becomes a key origin of equifinality, thus increasing uncertainty within the parameter estimation procedure.
+Specifically, in the case of lumped conceptual schemes, up to five or six parameters can be identified from time series of external system variables (e.g. rainfall, streamflow) through single-objective calibration approaches (Wagener et al., 2001; see also earlier discussions by Dawdy & O'Donnell, 1965, and Kirkby, 1975).
+Attempts to use additional parameters, in the absence of supplementary data to support them, usually fail to notably improve the model fitting and result in poorly identified parameters (Gupta & Sorooshian, 1983; Hornberger et al., 1985; Kuczera & Mroczkowski, 1998).
+In this manner, model complexity, defined as the formulation of non-parsimonious (over-parameterized) structures, becomes a key origin of equifinality, thus increasing uncertainty within the parameter estimation procedure.
 Additionally, the use of such structures reveals a critical problem known as over-fitting, which is recognized by the surprisingly poor validation of a model with significantly good fitting in calibration.

 The principle of parsimony is a key notion in modelling, where model parameters are estimated by fitting computed outputs to observed data.
-It aims to represent the model structure with as few parameters as possible and accepts that simpler parameterizations are preferred from more complex
+It aims to represent